jecki/DHParser/documentation_src/index.rst

 Welcome to DHParser's documentation!
 ====================================

-DHParser is a parser-generator and and domain-specific-languages construction kit, designed for but not restricted to Digital-Humanities-applications.
+DHParser is a parser-generator and and domain-specific-language construction kit, designed for but not restricted to Digital-Humanities-applications.

 DHParser offers:

 * EBNF-based grammar-specification language with support for different flavors of EBNF
-* Macros to reduce code-repetion within grammars and includes to avoid code-repetition between grammars.
+* Macros to reduce code-repetition within grammars and includes to avoid code-repetition between grammars.
 * Parsing-Expression-Grammar (PEG)-parser with memoization
   and full left-recursion support